kubos/kubos/docs/deep-dive/apis/device-api/isis-imtq/imtq.rst

 This document covers the particular capabilities and requirements of the Kubos API for the `ISIS iMTQ magnetorquer <https://www.isispace.nl/product/isis-magnetorquer-board/>`__.
+This doc focuses on the C API, however the Rust API interface is very similar.

 The API is split into four distinct categories: